-- After your supervisor returns the in-take form and their verification, you will receive an email from Special Category, providing two links.
-The first link will initiate your drug testing, from Sterling background check company.
-The second link will provide you access to Green Security.
-Green Security will allow you to upload your documents required for onboarding and will initiate the background check.
+- After your supervisor returns the in-take form and verification form, you will receive an email from Special Category within 30 days of your start date, providing two links.
+The first link will initiate your background check from Sterling background check company.
+The second link will initiate the drug testing (if applicable).

-- Once you obtain the links, please upload the following documents into Green Security:
+- Once you obtain the links, please send the following documents to Special Category:

 - Signed confidentially agreement